DIDSR/seg-agreement/README.md

 ## Contact

-For questions regarding regulatory use or methodology, please contact the development team.
+For questions regarding regulatory use or methodology, please contact Tingting.Hu@fda.hhs.gov.